MrRenon/Renon-Bot/README.md

 # Privacy Policy

-Before using Vivre you have to agree privacy policy of Vivre.
+Before using Renon you have to agree privacy policy of Renon.
 Read it carefully.

 ## 1. What data we collect?
 Data we collect.
 Without collecting this Data some commands won't work:-